Representative Dennis M. Canario

 Member, House Committee on Veterans' Affairs

 Representative Canario saw three pieces of legislation he sponsored become law during the 2017 legislative session.
-The first bill created a 19-member special legislative commission to study the effects of legalizing recreational marijuana in Rhode Island.
-Representative Canario is a co-chair of the commission.
+The first bill created a 19-member special legislative commission to study the effects of legalizing recreational marijuana in Rhode Island, and he co-chaired the commission.
 The second bill, to address the epidemic of opioid overdose deaths, strengthened the penalties for fentanyl analogs and synthetic opioids.
-Another of bills that became law requires medical treatment facilities to provide discharge plans for patients with nonsubstance abuse-related mental health disorders.
+Another of his bills that became law requires medical treatment facilities to provide discharge plans for patients with nonsubstance abuse-related mental health disorders.

 Representative Canario also introduced successful legislation in 2016 that incorporates the National Highway Traffic Safety Administration's school bus driver in-service training series into the state’s annual training of bus drivers.
 He also passed legislation to allow for the production of raw milk cheese in accordance with US FDA standards and under a permit issued by the director of the Department of Health.